 In partnership with Fyffes, the MCM offers composting receptacles in the MCM Finish Festival located in Rosslyn, VA.
 Additionally, the MCM presents finishers with a reusable recovery jacket, greatly reducing the amount of trash generated by other forms of post-run wraps.

-ClearStream recycling containers will be placed throughout the Finish Festival in Rosslyn to recycle bottles provided to runners at hospitality.
+ClearStream recycling containers are placed throughout the Finish Festival in Rosslyn to recycle bottles provided to runners at hospitality.